Drone warfare

-Anti-UAV systems are being developed by states to counter the threat of drone strikes.
-This is, however, proving difficult.
+Anti-UAV systems are being developed by states to counter the threat posed by commercial UCAVs.
 According to James Rogers, an academic who studies drone warfare, "There is a big debate out there at the moment about what the best way is to counter these small UAVs, whether they are used by hobbyists causing a bit of a nuisance or in a more sinister manner by a terrorist actor."

-On 13 October 2022, a Ukrainian MiG-29 became the first manned plane to go down to a drone during combat.
-The pilot is claimed to have destroyed a Shahed-136 drone with his cannon.
-The blast is believed to have brought the plane down and hospitalised the pilot.
+Americas

-United States drone strikes
+United States

-Estimates for the total people killed in U.S. drone strikes in Pakistan, range from 2,000–3,500 militants killed and 158–965 civilians killed.
+Estimates for the total number of people killed in U.S. drone strikes in Pakistan range from 2,000 to 3,500 militants killed and 158 to 965 civilians killed.
 81 insurgent leaders in Pakistan have been killed.
 Drone strikes in Yemen are estimated to have killed 846–1,758 militants and 116–225 civilians.
 57 Al-Qaeda in the Arabian Peninsula leaders are confirmed to have been killed.

 In August 2018, Al Jazeera reported that a Saudi Arabian-led coalition combating Houthi rebels in Yemen had secured secret deals with al-Qaeda in Yemen and recruited hundreds of that group's fighters: "...
 Key figures in the deal-making said the United States was aware of the arrangements and held off on drone attacks against the armed group, which was created by Osama bin Laden in 1988."

-After US president Donald Trump had heavily increased drone strikes by over 400% and limited civilian oversight, his successor Joe Biden reversed course.
-Under Biden, drone strikes reportedly hit a 20-year low and were heavily limited.
-However, a Biden administration drone strike in Kabul, Afghanistan in August 2021 killed 10 civilians, including seven children.
-Later, a drone strike killed Al-Qaeda leader Ayman al-Zawahiri under the Biden administration.
+After US president Donald Trump had increased drone strikes by over 400%, his successor Joe Biden reversed course.
+Under Biden, drone strikes reportedly decreased.
+A Biden administration drone strike in Kabul, Afghanistan in August 2021 killed 10 civilians, including seven children.
+Later, a drone strike killed Al-Qaeda leader Ayman al-Zawahiri.

+By mid-2025, reports emerged that the U.S. military was lagging behind in evolving its drone warfare capabilities, particularly its production and deployment of small, low-cost first-person view UAVs akin to those seen during the Russian invasion of Ukraine.
+A July 2025 memo by defense secretary Pete Hegseth urged military leadership to accelerate the adoption of drones among troops.
+In September 2025 the U.S. envoy to Ukraine, Keith Kellogg, stated Ukraine had overtaken the U.S. in drone technology amid the Russo-Ukrainian war, as battlefield experience prompted continuous innovation in drones.
+Defense industry executive Steve Siomi, the president of robotics defense company Allen Control Systems, said China had overtaken the U.S. in responding to drone proliferation and argued that drone adoption made warfare more affordable for all combatants, including America's rivals.